BlasBenito/myWebsite/content/post/10_dtw_from_scratch/index.markdown

   - **Linear detrending**: forces time series to be stationary by removing any upwards or downwards trends.
   - **Z-score normalization**: equalizes the range of the time series to ensure that the different variables contribute evenly to the distance computation.

-**Dynamic Time Warping*
+**Dynamic Time Warping**

-These steps perform dynamic time warping and evaluate the similarity between the time series.
+These steps perform dynamic time warping and evaluate the dissimilarity between the time series.

   - **Multivariate distance**: compute distances between pairs of samples from each time series.
   - **Distance matrix**: organize the multivariate distances in a matrix in which each axis represents a time series.
   - **Cost matrix**: this matrix accumulates the distances in the distance matrix across time and represents all possible alignments between two time series.
   - **Least-cost path**: path in the cost matrix that minimizes the overall distance between two time series.
-  - **Dissimilarity metric**: value to summarize the similarity/dissimilarity between time series.
+  - **Dissimilarity metric**: value to summarize the dissimilarity between time series.

 **Main function**